Environmental Studies Honors Thesis

 Following this meeting(s) the student will independently draft a 3-5 page, double- spaced research prospectus or proposal that clearly frames the research question(s) being explored, articulates the methods that will be used to address the central hypothesis, and places the proposed plan of study in a broader interdisciplinary ES context.
 This proposal is due in April of the student’s junior year.
 For 2015, thesis proposals are due Monday, April 27th and will be reviewed by ES Faculty on Thursday, April 30th, with revisions and reconsideration on May 14th.

-The three-person honors committee must include the following: a primary advisor who is a member of the Environmental Studies Advisory Faculty; at least one faculty member outside the general disciplinary area of the thesis.
+The honors committee must include the following: a primary advisor who is a member of the ES Advisory Faculty; one additional faculty member from the ES Advisory Faculty; and at least one faculty member outside the general disciplinary area of the thesis.
+Note that while you are only required to have a three-person honors committee, you are permitted to have up to four committee members, provided that the above stipulations are met.

 By the end of the semester, the entire ES Advisory Faculty determines if the proposed plan of study is feasible and gives preliminary approval to start the honors thesis process.